cypherpunk-academy/2064/en/061_1918_2023_Interrogation_1.md

 The captain grins, "I was kind of hoping you'd say that.
 Your whitewashing with the scum was always repugnant to me.
 It has its charm to kill someone.
-Especially when it's an assignment, when it's a duty.
+Especially when it's an assignment when it's a duty.
 It's quite an experience.
 Not many people can kill.
 It'll be my pleasure.